sjorsmallon/mallib/readme.md

+# Long Term Goals
+This repository should contain a set of classes and structures that allow any user to easily construct a game engine.
+This is very work-in-progress; don't expect things to stay the same for very long.

+## Writing as we go
+I'll keep updating `main_test.cc` as we go along.
+I have a habit of writing code I may or may not use.
+Keeping the YAGNI principle in mind, I'll just write what I need.
+I do want to think about APIs for these tools that I will need (such as the renderer or the audio player), but superficial substitutions will do.

+## sound API Design
+the sound_player is a global namespace.
+It contains a map with string names and sound files. we can register a sound through the filename (no paths, just the filename), and play it by invoking the filename as well.
+Maybe I want to change this to some sort of sound ID (enum?) but I would want to generate the enum at compile time.
+We will see how this works out.

+## renderer API design
+I have no idea how to properly write a renderer API.
+I'll try to look at how Ogre does it.

+# Entrypoints

 # CMake
 CMake is not a build tool, but cmake is a build generator.
 It can generate platform specific build files (i.e. make or a VS solution).